 Dentures replace lost teeth and give you your smile and ability to chew back.
 These are not "fixed," and need to be removed and cleaned each night in order to maintain good oral health.

 A partial denture is one option to replace missing teeth.
 Unlike a bridge, it is removable.
 There are several types of partial dentures.
 Some are more rigid which provides the most strength, while others are flexible to offer more comfort.

 Sometimes the root(s) of a tooth can become infected due to bacteria from a cavity.
 This causes the nerve to become damaged beyond repair--or a tooth can be fractured which damages the nerve directly.
 When this happens a root canal is needed, and the nerve must be removed.
 Signs that your tooth may need a root canal include pain that keeps you up at night, sensitivity to cold, and pain when you bite.

 We recommend extracting a tooth when it is beyond saving, but this is the last resort.
 We perform certain oral surgery/extractions in house.
 However, we typically do not extract wisdom teeth (except under certain circumstances), and usually refer them to a nearby oral surgeon.

 Tooth pain never comes at convenient times.
 If you have pain that is keeping you up at night, or that is unbearable, we can see you for an emergency visit.
 This will comprise of a limited exam, usually an x-ray and either the start of a root canal or extraction.
-If you have a dental emergency during business hours please call at 615-298-1651.
-If you have an emergency not during business hours, please call 615-492-1651 to determine the best course of action.
+If you have a dental emergency please call at 615-298-1651.
+The On call dentist's phone number will be listed on our answering machine.